International Day to End Impunity for Crimes Against Journalists: Georgia’s case | Europe/Central Asia | DW | 01.11.2024

 "In our country, representatives of the political elite are constantly trying to sway public opinion against journalistic activities, which increases aggression toward journalists," said Giorgi Arobelidze.

-In their 2023 report "Media Environment in Georgia," the HRC detailed recommendations for how to prevent aggression against journalists.
+In their 2023 report "Media Environment of Georgia," the HRC detailed recommendations for how to prevent aggression against journalists.
 They emphasized raising awareness; drafting safety plans; developing incident prevention and response documents; and safety training for newsrooms and independent journalists.

 Journalist protection is critical to democracy, and this is reflected in the partnership between HRC, Media Development Foundation and DW Akademie, as well as the EU-funded ConMeCo project in Georgia.